-Students will continue their overview of all the grammar and morphology of the Latin language begun in Elementary Latin, and begin reading some unadapted ancient and medieval texts (e.g. Vergil, Catullus, Caesar, medieval texts, etc.).
+Students will continue their overview of all the grammar and morphology of the Latin language begun in Elementary Latin, and begin reading some unadapted ancient and medieval texts (e.g. Vergil, Catullus, Caesar, the Vulgate, medieval texts, etc.).

 Students will begin taking the quarterly Morphology Exam, a 100-point multiple choice exam comprehensive of all the forms of nouns, adjectives, pronouns, and verbs of the language administered to Latin students at all levels.

 Two semesters.
 Offered every year.
 Prerequisite: Elementary Latin.